ve280/tutorials/ubuntu_installation_vmware.md

 ![ubuntu.png](https://raw.githubusercontent.com/ve280/tutorials/master/images/cca039be3668470bbab84a3b8a1d1b6007650906cc5606b6e2663a7261ad9f8c.png)

-### 2. Install VMware Fusion
+### 2. Install VMware Workstation/Fusion

 - **For SJTUers.** SJTU provides free version of VMware at this link: <http://vmap.sjtu.edu.cn>.
 Login with jAccount, then you can see all the available products.
 For Mac users, please choose **VMware Fusion 11**.
 For Windows users, please choose **VMware Workstation 15**.
 We'll use VMware Fusion in this tutorial.
+But the steps of VMware Workstation should be similar.

 ![products](https://raw.githubusercontent.com/ve280/tutorials/master/images/0a751cc112b994f6c6fe7860cc94cd934711d24e558b4222b31610da66de0bf8.png)